realpaver/realpaver/doc/docs/userdoc/install.md

 No binary distribution is provided, so it must be compiled from source code.

-RealPaver installation process is based on mesonbuild system (https://mesonbuild.com/).
+RealPaver installation process is based on [mesonbuild system](https://mesonbuild.com/).

 ## Requirements